PDC-support/singularity-introduction/PITCHME.md

 ---

 @snap[north-west]
-A container is an executable file of software with everything needed to run an application
+A container is standalone executable file with everything needed to run application(s)
 @snapend

 @snap[south-west size40 border-image]